accrescent/devconsole/README.md

 # Accrescent Developer Console

-The Accrescent developer console - a web application for developers to upload and manage their apps in the Accrescent app repository.
+The Accrescent developer console - a web application for developers to upload and manage their apps in the Accrescent app store.

 **Note: Accrescent is not yet ready for production usage.
 Consider all software and services run by this organization as in a "pre-alpha" stage and fit only for